iluvjava/Stitch-Images/README.md

 * Install python on the computer and make sure it's in under the path.
 * Note: If `pip` doesn't work, replace `python -m pip` instead.
 Then things should work

-### With just python and pip on windows, WITHOUT Virtual Environment.
+### With just python and pip on Windows/Linux, WITHOUT Virtual Environment.
 ```
 python -m pip install -r requirements.txt
 ```